Skip to main content

 Statement of Investment Policy and Objectives (SIPO)

-A SIPO sets the fund's investment objective (typically a return target plus a benchmark and time horizon), permitted asset classes, asset-allocation ranges (e.g. equities 50–70%), permitted instruments, derivative usage rules, hedging policy, rebalancing rules, and any responsible-investment / ESG screening criteria.
+A SIPO sets the fund's investment objective (typically a return target plus a benchmark and time horizon), permitted asset classes, asset-allocation ranges per asset class (e.g. NZ equities 0–30%, international equities 40–70%, fixed interest 10–35%, cash 0–10%), permitted instruments, derivative-usage rules, currency-hedging policy, rebalancing rules, and any responsible-investment / ESG screening criteria.
+Compared to the PDS, the SIPO is where the precise numerical and policy guardrails live.

-A SIPO can be amended without rewriting the PDS, but material amendments must be filed on the FMA Disclose register and notified to investors.
-SIPOs are most useful when investors want to confirm exactly what a fund can and cannot hold — for example, the specific exclusions applied by a "responsible investment" or "ethical" fund.
+A SIPO can be amended without rewriting the PDS, but material amendments must be filed on the FMA Disclose register and investors notified.
+SIPOs are most useful when investors want to confirm exactly what a fund can and cannot hold — for example, the specific exclusions applied by a "responsible investment" or "ethical" fund, or the maximum derivative leverage a hedge-oriented fund can run.

 Common questions